 One of the best Ameraucana characteristics is that they are a low-maintenance, hardy breed.
 Their Ameraucana care requirements are straightforward, making them great for beginners.
 Your Ameraucanas will be happy with just the basics done right.

-- Chicken Coop: Provide 3-4 square feet of indoor chicken housing per bird.
-(See our complete guide to chicken coop sizing for more details).
-Ensure the coop is well-ventilated (see our guide to proper coop ventilation requirements) but draft-free.
-For example, I’ve found that a coop with a 4’x8′ footprint (32 sq ft) can comfortably house 6-8 Ameraucanas, giving them plenty of room without being crowded.
+Chicken Coop: Provide 3 to 4 square feet of indoor chicken housing per bird.
+See our complete guide to chicken coop sizing for more details.
+Ensure the coop is well-ventilated but draft-free.
+For example, I’ve found that a coop with a 4’x8′ footprint (32 sq ft) can comfortably house 6 to 8 Ameraucanas, giving them plenty of room without being crowded.

-- Run Space: Ameraucanas are active foragers and appreciate room to roam.
-Aim for at least 8-10 square feet of outdoor space per chicken.
+Run Space: Ameraucanas are active foragers and appreciate room to roam.
+Aim for at least 8 to 10 square feet of outdoor space per chicken.
 A secure run is essential for predator protection.

-- Roosts: They will need about 8-10 inches of roosting bar space per bird, and it helps if you’re familiar with training chickens to roost properly.
+Roosts: They will need about 8 to 10 inches of roosting bar space per bird.

 Proper chicken nutrition is key to good health and steady egg production.

-- Feed: From hatching to 18 weeks, feed your Ameraucana chicks a high-quality starter feed.
-Around 18 weeks, switch them to a 16-18% protein layer feed.
+Feed: From hatching to 18 weeks, feed your Ameraucana chicks a high-quality starter feed with 18 to 20% protein.
+Around 18 weeks, switch them to a 16 to 18% protein layer feed.
 For more on this, check out our guide to optimal feeding schedules for laying hens.

-- Calcium: Offer a separate dish of crushed oyster shells (see our comprehensive guide to chicken calcium needs) so hens can self-regulate calcium intake for strong eggshells.
+Calcium: Offer a separate dish of crushed oyster shells so hens can self-regulate calcium intake for strong eggshells.

-- Treats: Treats (like these safe kitchen foods for chickens) should make up no more than 10% of their diet to ensure they get balanced nutrition.
-For a full overview, see our complete chicken feeding guide.
+Treats: Treats should make up no more than 10% of their diet to ensure they get balanced nutrition.

 Climate Tolerance

-- Cold Hardiness: Ameraucanas are exceptionally cold hardy.
+Cold Hardiness: Ameraucanas are exceptionally cold hardy.
 Their pea combs and fluffy beards protect them from frostbite.
-This is a key part of preventing frostbite in cold climates.
+According to The Peasants Daughter, “the small pea combs and wattles mean they are not as prone to frostbite as some breeds.”
+This makes them excellent for northern climates.

-- Heat Tolerance: Do Ameraucanas do well in heat?
+Heat Tolerance: Do Ameraucanas do well in heat?
 Yes, they are also quite heat tolerant.
 Their medium size and active nature help them manage warmer temperatures.
-While they might not be the absolute most heat tolerant chicken breed—a title often given to slender, large-combed breeds like the White Leghorn or Egyptian Fayoumi—they perform significantly better than heavy, dense-feathered breeds like Orpingtons.
+While they might not be the absolute most heat tolerant chicken breed, they perform significantly better than heavy, dense-feathered breeds like Orpingtons.
 Always provide ample shade and cool, fresh water in hot climates.
-For cold weather, a complete winter coop preparation guide is essential.

 Do Ameraucanas Need Dust Baths?